Nullus157/bs58-rs/README.md

 fast when decoding 32 bytes, almost 40 times as fast when encoding 32 bytes), has no external dependencies and supports a configurable alphabet.

+## Minimum Version

+`bs58` is currently targeted to compile back to Rust 1.13.
+This is guaranteed to continue working until a non-(cargo)semver compatible update.
+Optional features are excluded from this policy, they rely on dependencies that do not have such a stable minimum version policy.

 ## Developing

 This project uses [clippy][] and denies warnings in CI builds.
-To ensure your changes will be accepted please check them with `cargo clippy` (available via `cargo install clippy` on nightly rust) before submitting a pull request (along with `cargo test` as usual).
+To ensure your changes will be accepted please check them with `cargo clippy` (available via `rustup component add clippy-preview` on nightly rust) before submitting a pull request (along with `cargo test` as usual).

-Both the nightly date and clippy version used in CI are pinned in the `.travis.yml` as clippy sometimes breaks for a few days after a new nightly is published, feel free to update to a new known good pair anytime as part of a pull request.
+The nightly date used in CI (and as a consequence, clippy version) is pinned in the `.travis.yml` to avoid breaking on new warning additions, feel free to update to a new version anytime as part of a pull request.

 ## License